peerkar/liferay-gsearch/gsearch-geolocation/README.md

 # Liferay GSearch Geolocation Query Contributor

-This is the GSearch geolocation query contibutor module.

-With this feature you can boost documents which smaller geodistance.

-# How it works

-when saving a portal asset, the indexer postprocessor extracts current user's geolocation data and stores it to index.
-When searching this plugin can be used to boost documents having smaller geodistance to the user doing the search.
+Allows to index content editing users coordinates to content asset (based on the IP address) and in searching, to boost contents geographically closer to the searching user.

+It also enables using the Google Maps result layout.
+Sample configuration is provided in the GSearch Portlet configuration.

+Module consist of geolocation indexer postprocessor and a geolocation query contributor, using Liferay GSearch QueryContributor API.

+## Prerequisites

+Internet connection for both having and resolving IP addresses.

 ## Configuration

-After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> Other -> GSearch Geolocation
+After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> Liferay GSearch -> Geolocation